joshdurbin/places/README.md

-Places Near Geo Performance Tests
+Places -- Geo Near Performance Tests
 -----------------------------

 This project intends to leverage the recommended implementation path for geospatial, "geo near" queries against a data set of